ChurroC/Generate-Discord-Bots-Cli/readMe.md

 Create a image until that takes in an image and turns it into a link.
 Then cachss it for the future.

-Maybe get model based of snowflake
+Maybe get model based of snowflake Spent like 3 hours doing stuff to mdify classes and when I finally finsihe it I realized it's to wierd to import something from a file and not discord and add interaciotn as param so yeah just force them to use interaction.commandName as customID or until I get a better idea